EthereumCommonwealth/Auditing/README.md

 # Callisto Smart-contract auditing department.

+## Callisto Auditing Department is encouraging the DAPP development community to queue the audit requests: any audit requests submitted before 7 / 12 / 2022 will receive a 25% discount.
+Audit requests will be processed starting at 7 / 13 / 2022 according to the standard workflow

 Callisto Security department performs security audits of smart-contracts.
 Our security auditors are paid from [Callisto Treasury](https://github.com/EthereumCommonwealth/Roadmap/issues/48).
 Anyone can submit a request for security audit of a smart-contract following the rules described below.

 # Security Audit options